 Given that the main political party in Scotland at the time was the socialist 'Labour Party' (identified as an arm of Grand Orient Freemasonry by Nesta Webster in 1924), then taxes can only go up, & they did.
 Moreover, Scotland became more Nationalist, leading eventually to the Scottish Nationalist Party ascending Labour as Scotlands largest political party & by 2014 Scotland was given a referendum on independence.
 People from all over the world were allowed to vote on this one as long as they were 'resident' in Scotland & over 16.
 Coincidentally, the same Labour Government (under Tony Blair) that had allowed Scotland it's devolved powers, had previously allowed millions of immigrants from all over the world to enter the UK, as had subsequent & previous governments.
 So after narrowly losing out on the Independence Vote, the traditionally European orientated Scottish Nationalists held their breath as the UK as a whole voted in 2016 on whether to leave the European Union, & it did by another narrow margin.

-In 2005, the BBC began to show Scotland as being much smaller than it actually is on it's weather maps.
+In 2005, the British television stations began to show Scotland as being much smaller than it actually is on it's weather maps.

-There has to be a reason for all this bad run of luck & royal historian Laurence Gardner believed he had the answer.
-In his 'Bloodline of the Holy Grail', chapter; 'House of the Unicorns', he writes this; 'After many failed attempts to gain control of Scotland, the English Parliament had discovered a strategic route to Scottish possession - one that may well have been devised before James was invited to succeed.
+There has to be a reason for all this run of bad luck for the Scots & royal historian Laurence Gardner believed he had the answer.
+In his 'Bloodline of the Holy Grail' (also published in 1996), chapter; 'House of the Unicorns', he writes; 'After many failed attempts to gain control of Scotland, the English Parliament had discovered a strategic route to Scottish possession - one that may well have been devised before James was invited to succeed.
 Once James was settled on the united thrones , a solution to the long standing ambition was in place: (a) future Kings of Britain would remain based in London, thereby restricting Scottish influence even in the affairs of Scotland; (b) Westminster could eventually dissolve the traditional Scottish Three States Parliament; (c) at an appropriate time, the Stuarts could be discredited & deposed, & (d) a puppet Monarch of Westminster's own choosing could then replace the Scottish succession.
-The perceived outcome of this strategy would be Scotland's overall subjection to English rule - an ambition which had prevailed since the days of Edward I.'
+The perceived outcome of this strategy would be Scotland's overall subjection to English rule - an ambition which had prevailed since the days

 The 'House of Unicorns' says Gardner is the House of Stuart, traced (as stated) back to Bruce's daughter Marjory.
 The Stuart Dynasty survived however & has once again found it's way back into the corridors of the British Monarchy in the form of Prince William & Harry, whose Stuart descended mother was killed just days before Scotland was allowed it's 'Devoultion'.
-The Grail Bloodline Gardner speaks of is the bloodline of Jesus, traceable back through the Stuarts, Lorraine's, Merovingian's, back to the Fisher Kings, through Jesus & all the way back to King David, so we're back with the Da Vinci Code again.
-It was a Stuart King, James VI that united the crowns of Scotland & England & his mother Mary Queen of Scots was executed in 1587 by the Rosicrucian Court of Elizabeth I. One of the most vocal in calling for Mary's execution was Rosicrucian & founder of modern Freemasonry Sir Francis Bacon, & it was under the precedent set by Bacons seriously suspect impeachment in 1621 that Mary's grandson & James' son Charles Stuart was tried & executed in 1649.
+The Grail Bloodline Gardner speaks of is the bloodline of Jesus, traceable back through the Stuarts, Lorraine's of France, Merovingian's, back to the Fisher Kings, through Jesus & all the way back to King David, so we're back to the Da Vinci Code again.
+It was a Stuart King, James VI that united the crowns of Scotland & England & his mother Mary Queen of Scots was executed in 1587 by the Rosicrucian Court of Elizabeth I. One of the most vocal in calling for Mary's execution was Rosicrucian & founder of modern Freemasonry Sir Francis Bacon, & it was under the precedent set by Bacons own seriously suspect impeachment in 1621 that Mary's grandson & James' son King Charles (Stuart) was tried & executed in 1649 by Oliver Cromwell's 'Commonwealth'.

-As I point out elsewhere, the Unicorn, depicted on the British Coat Of Arms is (amongst other things) a symbol of Scotland & for the Scottish Rite Of Freemasonry.
-The Unicorn appears chained on the British Coat Of Arms, apparently because it stands opposite the Lion Of Judah.
-The King David of the Bible remember merged the Kingdoms of Judah & Israel but what's also being portrayed here is the union of the sun (Lion) & the moon (Unicorn), the male & female of the Hermetic Marriage, or, the perfection of mankind, brought about by Alchemy.
-Imagination is symbolised in the Mysteries by the Unicorn, it can also mean Lucifer.
+As I point out elsewhere, the Unicorn, depicted on the British Coat Of Arms is (amongst other things) a symbol of Scotland & for the Scottish Rite of Freemasonry.
+The Unicorn appears chained on the British Coat of Arms, apparently because it stands opposite the Lion Of Judah.
+The King David of the Bible remember merged the Kingdoms of Judah & Israel but what's also being portrayed here is the union of the sun (Lion - 'Wisdom' in the Qabbala) & the moon (Unicorn - 'Will' in the Qabbala), the male & female of the Hermetic Marriage, or, the perfection of mankind, brought about by Alchemy.
+Imagination is symbolised in the Mysteries by the Unicorn, & it (the Unicorn)

 For more on this subject see Bill Coopers broadcast;

 In a sorry footnote to the saga, an appalling statue of Mel Gibson, dressed in a kilt, holding a ball & chain with the word 'Freedom' carved on a plinth at the base was erected at the foot of Abbey Craig, a rocky outcrop overlooking the site of Wallace's triumph over the English at Stirling in 1297.
 Mercifully however, owing to frequent attacks by outraged locals, the abomination had to be placed in a steel cage (iron-ically) for it's own protection......before finally being dispensed with altogether.
-Incidentally, the guy Wallace kills with the ball & chain (Sir John Comyn) for betraying him at the Battle Of Falkirk (& he did) in Braveheart, was in fact killed by Bruce (for betraying him according to Bruce) in Feb 1306.
-Bruce was on the Scottish side at that battle, not the English as Braveheart (who was Bruce) portrays, the proof of this lies in the fact that Bruces lands were singled out by Edward for destruction by the English on their march home in retribution.
+Incidentally, Sir John Comyn, the guy Wallace kills with the ball & chain for betraying him at the Battle of Falkirk (& he did) in Braveheart, was in fact killed by Bruce (for betraying him according to Bruce) in Feb 1306.
+Bruce was on Wallace's side at Falkirk, not the English as Braveheart (who was Bruce) portrays, the proof of this lies in the fact that Bruces lands were singled out by Edward for destruction by the English on their march home in retribution.

 Negation, let's not forget is a precept of the Mysteries.